|Metal||Price Per Pound|

-Aluminium is the second most produced metal on the planet.
-Buying and selling scrap aluminium is big business.
+Aluminum is the second most produced metal on the planet.
+Buying and selling scrap aluminum is big business.
 While it does not have the highest values per tonne it is easily obtained and could be a cornerstone of many businesses.
-It’s widespread use makes acquiring aluminium very easy.
-Common sources are vehicles as the bodywork is often made of aluminium, packaging for canned drinks and foil and manufacturing tools.
+It's widespread use makes acquiring aluminum very easy.
+Common sources are vehicles as the bodywork is often made of aluminum, packaging for canned drinks and foil and manufacturing tools.

 Zinc is a less common metal as it more expensive to mine and is brittle at room temperature however it has a high price.
 While scrap zinc is not a top priority for buy and selling scrap it is important to be aware of common sources.
 Its most common use is for galvanizing as it has anti-corrosive properties, it has also been used as a replacement for lead in things such as fishing weights.

 Brass is an alloy of copper and zinc that stands out for its wonderful golden color.
 It can be sold for a decent price and easy to acquire.
 Brass has been used in a variety of applications most notably musical instrument as it is corrosion resistant and has great acoustic properties.
 Another common use is kitchen appliances and household fittings for its aesthetic appeal.